sodafoundation/documentation/learning/dashboard/Userguide/readme.md

 -  Availability Zone: a logical grouping of hosts within a data center or cloud environment.
 -  Port: A  virtual communication end point that is used to enable communication between host over a network.
-- Protocol: A set of rules and standarads that govern to communication betweeen host over a network. irin.md
+- Protocol: A set of rules and standarads that govern to communication betweeen host over a network.
-Displaying irin.md.

-None selected

-Skip to content
-Using Gmail with screen readers
-Enable desktop notifications for Gmail.
-   OK  No, thanks
-Conversations
-11.94 GB of 15 GB (79%) used
-Terms · Privacy · Programme Policies
-Last account activity: 0 minutes ago
-Open in 1 other location · Details
 # Data flow
 - The data flow in SODA typically involves the following steps:
     1. Data is ingested from various sources such as files, databases, or streams.